karlwizkrafte/jcandy/README.md

 - Adds colorful and styled text output for enhanced CLI aesthetics.

 ## Installation
-To use `jcandy` in your project:
+To use `JCandy` in your project:

-1. Download the latest release file from the [Releases](https://github.com/karlwizkrafte/jcandy/releases) page.
+1. Download the latest release file from the [Releases](https://github.com/karlwizkrafte/JCandy/releases) page.
 2. Extract the file.
 3. Copy the `kvx` folder from the extracted `src/` directory into your own project's `src` directory.
 4. Import and use the utilities in your Java code.